Fiji Ferry Advice: Things You Need to Know About Taking a Ferry in Fiji

 8. You Need to Report to the Ferry/Bus 30 Minutes Before Departure

-There is a bit of a check-in process for the ferries in Fiji, especially if you have luggage to check-in.
-For this reason, you need to report to the check-in counter, if taking a Mamanuca or Yasawa ferry, or the bus station at least 30 minutes before departure time.
+There is a bit of a check-in process for the ferries in Fiji, especially if you have luggage to check in.
+For this reason, you need to report to the check-in counter if taking a Mamanuca or Yasawa ferry or the Suva bus pick-up point (opposite the Flea Market) if taking a ferry to the other outer islands, at least 30 minutes before departure time.

 9. Ferries Have the Same Baggage Allowance at Most Airlines